Ladies and gentlemen, welcome to the Thursday edition of the Pick Six Newsletter!

 Here are several props they like for the game:

 For more props and their actual predictions for tonight's game, be sure to click here so you can listen to today's episode.
-If you'd rather watch today's show, you can now do that on YouTube!
+If you'd rather watch today's show, you can now do that on YouTube by clicking here!

-2. Thursday night preview: Prepping you for Rams at Seahawks
+2. Thursday night preview: Prepping you for Chiefs at Chargers

-My good buddy Jared Dubin put together our deep-dive preview for this game here at CBSSports, and here's how he sees the game playing out:
+My good buddy Jared Dubin put together our deep-dive preview for this game at CBS Sports, and here's how he sees it playing out: